The real business impact of thanking your customers ($$$)

 2. Overestimating how “awkward” the recipient would feel receiving it

-In short, people and businesses will only say thank-you when they know that the recipient will feel positive (and not awkward) about their thanking.
+In short, people and businesses will only say thank-you, or send personal thank-you notes when they know that the recipient will feel positive (and not awkward) about their thanking.

 Most companies put in minimal effort, because they expect (and possibly fear) minimal outcomes.
-They set up an automated thank-you message, and leave it to run ad infinitum.
+They set up an automated thank-you note, often via email, and leave it to run ad infinitum.

-Thanking people seems inordinately scary.
+Thanking people can sometimes feel awkward and icky.
 But it really needn’t be.

 Let’s look at the positive impacts thanking can have on your business, and discover 4 easy ways to level up your thanking game.